-In this research, I consulted many professors and scientists of various research institutes and universities for their valuable suggestions and advices.
+In this research, many consultations were made with professors and scientists of various research institutes for their valuable suggestions and advices.
 There was also taken some information from the Wikipedia.
 I am grateful to all of them.
 India Meteorological Department, Indian Institute of Tropical Meteorology and Indian Institute of Science etc. were provided a lot of valuable information and data in making this scale.
-These are my acknowledgements to them.
+These are acknowledgements to them.